-UART Wake-up
+UART Power Down and Wake-up

-When the f{SYS} is off, the UART will cease to function, all clock sources to the module are shutdown.
-If the f{SYS} is off while a transmission is still in progress, then the transmission will be paused until the UART clock source derived from the microcontroller is activated.
-In a similar way, if the MCU enters the Power Down Mode while receiving data, then the reception of data will likewise be paused.
+When the MCU system clock is switched off, the UART will cease to function.
+If the MCU executes the "HALT" instruction and switches off the system clock while a transmission is still in progress, then the transmission will be paused until the UART clock source derived from the microcontroller is activated.
+In a similar way, if the MCU executes the "HALT" instruction and switches off the system clock while receiving data, then the reception of data will likewise be paused.
 When the MCU enters the IDLE or SLEEP Mode, note that the USR, UCR1, UCR2, transmit and receive registers, as well as the BRG register will not be affected.
-It is recommended to make sure first that the UART data transmission or reception has been finished before the microcontroller enters the Power Down mode.
+It is recommended to make sure first that the UART data transmission or reception has been finished before the microcontroller enters the power down mode.

 The UART function contains a receiver RX pin wake-up function, which is enabled or disabled by the WAKE bit in the UCR2 register.
 If this bit, along with the UART enable bit, UARTEN, the receiver enable bit, RXEN and the receiver interrupt bit, RIE, are all set before the MCU enters the IDLE0 or SLEEP Mode, then a falling edge on the RX pin will wake up the MCU from the IDLE0 or SLEEP Mode.
 Note that as it takes certain system clock cycles after a wake-up, before normal microcontroller operation resumes, any data received during this time on the RX pin will be ignored.
+For a UART wake-up interrupt to occur, in addition to the bits for the wake-up being set, the global

-For a UART wake-up interrupt to occur, in addition to the bits for the wake-up being set, the global interrupt enable bit, EMI, and the UART interrupt enable bit, UARTE, must also be set.
-If these two bits are not set then only a wake up event will occur and no interrupt will be generated.
+For a UART wake-up interrupt to occur, in addition to the bits for the wake-up being set, the global interrupt enable bit, EMI, and the UART interrupt enable bit, URE, must be set.
+If the EMI and URE bits are not set then only a wake up event will occur and no interrupt will be generated.
 Note also that as it takes certain system clock cycles after a wake-up before normal microcontroller resumes, the UART interrupt will not be generated until after this time has elapsed.